ECCENTRIX-CA/Workgroup-vs-Domain-Understanding-Network-Architecture-Fundamentals/README.md

 Master Windows Server hybrid administration including Active Directory Domain Services with our comprehensive training program such as the [Windows Server Hybrid Administrator certification course](https://www.eccentrix.ca/en/courses/microsoft/azure/microsoft-certified-windows-server-hybrid-administrator-associate-az800-801/).

-Network fundamentals including workgroup and domain concepts are also covered in foundational networking certifications sucj as the [CompTIA Network+](https://www.eccentrix.ca/en/courses/comptia/comptia-network-ct8734/).
+Network fundamentals including workgroup and domain concepts are also covered in foundational networking certifications such as the [CompTIA Network+](https://www.eccentrix.ca/en/courses/comptia/comptia-network-ct8734/).

 ## Scalability and Management
 Workgroup configurations work effectively for small networks with fewer than 10-15 computers.
 Beyond this threshold, administrative overhead becomes significant as user account management and resource sharing complexity increases exponentially.